aroshanineshat/ADALMGodot/README.md

 Godot game engine provides a suitable and easy interface for visualization and Software Defined Radio (SDR) is an application where visalization can be crucial.

 This module adds the functionality of connecting to ADALM Pluto SDR through GDScript.
-The code is in its super early stages and more functionality will be added to it later.
+It uses Libiio to connect to a ADALMPluto device.
+FFTW3 is also supported.

 # Dependencies